 The best omnibus survey companies will run your survey on your behalf quickly.
 Your fieldwork can be worked into the daily runs or run off-cycle, if necessary.

-Although there are many advantages to working with an omnibus survey company, there are five that emerge to the top of the list.
+Although there are many advantages to conducting omnibus surveys, there are five that emerge at the top of the list:

 Advantage 1: Turnaround time ⏲️

-We walked through our detailed 10-step process for omnibus surveys above.
+We walked through our detailed 11-step process for omnibus surveys above.
 Perhaps the greatest benefit of all is the ability to get insights quickly.

 In many cases, results can be turned around within 24 to 48 hours depending on the scope, the number of questions, and when the fieldwork cycle is being run by the firm.

-If you need data or insights immediately, omnibus surveys provide answers fast.
+If you need data or insights immediately, multi-sponsor surveys provide answers quickly.
 It’s really that simple.